Skip to navigation

 The Dollis Brook

 At the end of Fursby Avenue we come across the Dollis Brook again, our companion almost to the end of the line in High Barnet.
-The pavement of the Dollis Valley Greenwalk follows the brook through pleasant strips of parkland, though as the trees lining the walk obscure prerry much all of the suburbia around, it does feel rather cut off from the rest of the world.
+The pavement of the Dollis Valley Greenwalk follows the brook through pleasant strips of parkland, though as the trees lining the walk obscure pretty much all of the suburbia around, it does feel rather cut off from the rest of the world.
 When the sun comes out, it's a lovely little walk, and because you're blindly following a paved path, you just can't get lost; it makes a nice change from hoofing round the City, turning left or right every few minutes.

 Woodside Park to Totteridge & Whetstone